Take Me to Your Heart (Rick Astley song)

-"Take Me To Your Heart" is a 1988 song recorded by Rick Astley.
+"Take Me to Your Heart" is a 1988 song recorded by English singer-songwriter Rick Astley.
 Written and produced by Stock Aitken Waterman, the song was released the same year as the second single from the album, Hold Me in Your Arms.
-It was a success on the UK Singles Chart where it peaked at number 8 and charted for eleven weeks.
-It was also a top 10 hit in Denmark, Germany, Greece, Ireland and Spain.
-Unlike most of Astley's previous singles, it was never released in the U.S.
+Not released in North America, it was a success on the UK Singles Chart where it peaked at number 8 and was also a Top 10 and a Top 20 in many European other countries.
+Celebrating the announcement of the Hold Me in Your Arms remastered edition studio album, the music video has been upgraded to 4K as of 14 April 2023.
+The single was also reissued as a digital EP on the same day.

 Plot track controversy

 A small amount of controversy was raised around the synthesiser programming similarities of "Big Fun", the hit single recorded by American band Inner City, and Astley's "Take Me to Your Heart".
 Writer and producer Matt Aitken has confirmed the Astley track was inspired by the Inner City song, but added that "you can't copyright a synth pattern," and claimed, "we wrote a better song [than Inner City] did".